svenkubiak/simple-http/README.md

 Simple HTTP Java Client Library
 ================

-Zero-dependency HTTP client that wraps around the default Java HTTP Client that was introduced in Java 9 making HTTP requests in Java even simpler while covering probably the majority of the standard use-cases.
+Zero-dependency HTTP client that wraps around the default Java HTTP Client which was introduced in Java 9, making HTTP requests in Java even simpler while covering probably the majority of the standard use-cases.

 Requires Java 21.

 Supports GET, POST, PUT, PATCH and DELETE.
-Sync calls only.
+Sync requests only.

 Usage
 ------------------